About

 Please email for more information.

-Design – Craft – Art : I try to blur their boundaries… good thought and good design that should go into the piece, the hand-crafted aspect and the skill which it requires as well as my artistic expression- all three are as important to me.
+Design – Craft – Art.
+I strive to blur their boundaries: the thought and design that goes into conceiving the piece, the hand-crafted aspect and the skills which are required to realize it and its intrinsic artistic expression – all three are equally important to me.

 I am a proud member of CRAFTed: Crafts Council of Ireland’s Education Panel which aims for the development and delivery of training programmes relating to the Visual Arts curriculum at primary level.